 Crowdestor is a small crowdfunding platform from Riga, that helps to fund business projects from different sectors.
-This peer-to-business (P2B) lending platform is gaining popularity, mainly due to high annual returns of up to 21%.
+This peer-to-business (P2B) lending platform is gaining popularity, mainly due to high annual returns of up to 28%.
 Higher returns, however, always come with higher risks.
-Read our Crowdestor review to learn more about the website.
+Read our Crowdestor review to learn more about this P2B lending platform.

 Crowdestor in Numbers